Contributing expert: Katya Sevruk,

 After years of working in enterprise UX, it’s easy to feel like you’ve seen it all.
 Many apps center around core data objects and CRUD (create, read, update, delete) operations, which can be visually represented in grids and dashboards.
 Consistent patterns emerge across solutions, and it seems there’s no room for making things different.
 Yet, overlooking opportunities for progress means missing chances to genuinely assist employees in their daily life.

 As designers, we have a responsibility to stay on top of emerging best practices and pitch better ideas to stakeholders when we see opportunities.
-New technologies like Augmented Reality (AR), Virtual Reality (VR), Artificial Intelligence (AI), Voice User Interface (VUI), conversational interfaces, Gesture-Based Interaction, biometric authentication, and many others are opening fresh possibilities.
+New technologies like Augmented Reality (AR), Virtual Reality (VR), Enterprise Artificial Intelligence (AI), Voice User Interface (VUI), conversational interfaces, Gesture-Based Interaction, biometric authentication, and many others are opening fresh possibilities.
 Studying holistic employee workflows and context can reveal spots where small UX tweaks with innovative technologies can have a big impact.

 However, we’re also aware that experimenting in enterprise software needs care and vision.
 So, before suggesting new and innovative ideas, designers weigh the pros and cons and consider whether the changes will truly improve the employee workflow or create more problems.